-Thinking about climate change is not something that comes natural to humans — or ‘consumers’ as we have been called for decades.
-It is not only emotionally unpleasant, but analytically extremely challenging.
+Thinking about climate change is not something that comes naturally to humans — or ‘consumers’ as we have called ourselves for decades.
+It is not only emotionally unpleasant but mentally extremely challenging.

-I also argue that after individuals, nations and corporations understand the urgency and the rate, they should be honest about the scale of action needed in order to avoid collapse of the biosphere and thus civilisation.
+After individuals, nations, and corporations understand the urgency and the rate, they should take immediate collective action to avoid major climate breakdown and the collapse of the biosphere, and thus civilization.

-Human society is deeply and permanently coupled to the Earth System.
-In the geological epoch we have entered called the Anthropocene, that system is undergoing immediate, massive disruption.
-The previous epoch of Holocene gave us agriculture and settled living arrangements.
+Human society is deeply and permanently coupled to the Earth system.
+In the geological epoch, we have entered called the Anthropocene, that system is undergoing immediate, massive disruption.
+The previous period of Holocene gave us agriculture and settled living arrangements.

-Since the onset of industrial production at an accelerating rate and scale, human society has had deep and far ranging influence on natural processes which it depends on.
-Climate change is only one of the manifestations — there are multiple large-scale indicators of our presence on this planet from erosion to nitrogen runoff, species extinction to uncontrolled population growth.
+Since the onset of industrial production at an accelerating rate and scale, human society has had a deep and far-ranging influence on natural processes which it depends on.
+Climate breakdown is only one of the manifestations — there are multiple large-scale indicators of our presence on this planet from erosion to nitrogen runoff, species extinction to uncontrolled population growth.

-The first misunderstanding about climate change is related to how we perceive its impacts in the temporal space.
-It is not (only) a future issue, not a polar bear issue and certainly not an issue which only affects a few remote parts of the world.
+The first misunderstanding about climate breakdown is related to how we perceive its impacts in our sense of time.
+It is not (only) a future issue, not a polar bear issue and indeed not a matter which only affects a few remote parts of the world.

-Situation has become dangerous during the last three years of 2014, 2015, 2016 and now continuing into 2017.
-Certain parts of the world see less immediate danger but systematic changes affect us all.
+The situation has become dangerous during the last five years of 2014, 2015, 2016, 2017, 2018 and now escalating into 2019.
+Certain parts of the world see the less immediate risks, but systematic changes affect us all.

-How is it possible that the Earth System has taken up our presence on the surface so lightly even when we have changed the chemistry of the atmosphere and the ocean with our carbon pollution?
+How is it possible that the Earth system has allowed our presence on the surface even when we have changed the chemistry of the atmosphere and the ocean with our carbon pollution?

-Most of the energy (heat) human carbon pollution creates ends up warming the world ocean, some 93% of our pyromania ends up there.
-Every passing year we pump 41 gigatons (that is a very big number) of carbon dioxide into the Earth System, where roughly half of it is absorbed by natural sink capabilities of the ocean and the land biosphere.
-Rest of it ends up in the atmosphere with all the other gases we put up, including aerosols and certain novel entities that have never occured in the natural state of the Earth System.
+Most of the energy (heat) human carbon pollution creates ends up warming the world ocean, some 93% of our addiction to burning ends up there.
+Every passing year we pump over 40 gigatons (40,000 million tonnes) of carbon dioxide into the Earth system, where roughly half of it is absorbed by sink capabilities of the oceans and the land biosphere.

 The fact that increasing greenhouse gas loading from human sources in the carbon cycle is cumulative makes this an extremely vicious political, economic and social problem.
-The increment which ends up in the atmosphere can only be drawn down by the natural climate system on time scales extending to tens or hundreds of thousands of years.
+The increment which ends up in the atmosphere can only be drawn down by the natural biogeochemical system on time scales extending from hundreds to tens of thousands of years.

-One component of urgency is that when surface temperatures increase after being buffered by the ocean — without the world ocean we would already be 36°C hotter on the surface of continents from the increased atmospheric forcing — they can do so in a non-linear fashion producing extreme weather and permanent changes.
+One component of urgency is that when surface temperatures increase after being buffered by the ocean — theoretically without the world ocean we would have average temperatures tens of degrees hotter on the surface of continents from the increased atmospheric forcing — they can do so in a non-linear fashion producing extreme weather and permanent changes.

-This creates immediate impacts on human and natural systems.
+Climate breakdown creates immediate impacts on human and natural systems.
 Single exceptional extreme weather events are not caused by climate change but happen in a distinctively new climate.
-Hotter atmosphere holds more moisture which increases precipitation.
-Extreme heatwaves become more common.
+The hotter atmosphere holds more moisture which increases precipitation.
+Extreme heatwaves become more common than before.
 Ice in all its forms melts.

-Right now there are multiple imminent disasters occuring in various parts of the planet.
-Global fire situation has been exceptional in Siberia, Greenland, Canada and in other parts of North America.
+In recent years multiple large scale disasters were occurring in various parts of the planet.
+Global fire situation was exceptional in Siberia, Greenland, Canada and other parts of North America.
 Tundra burns, forests burn, people suffer.
-Europe has been under severe heat waves and there have been mass casualties from forest fires in Portugal.
+Europe was under severe heat waves, and there were mass casualties from forest fires in Portugal.

 2. Rate and Scale of Change